 Create a mood board, using images and annotation, of the needs and wants of the user group you have selected.
 You could focus your attention on describing one or two people who belong to this user group.
-What does their day look like, what would help 'improve their everyday life', make their day easier or more fun?
+What does their day look like, what would help or make their day easier or more fun?